-Social media immunity has been troublesome for millions using social media and being the subject of comments on the Internet.
+Social media immunity has been troublesome for millions who use social media and are being the subject of comments on the Internet.
 It has negatively impacted some while giving some unbridled freedom.
 While the Communications Decency Act, Section 230 (CDA) was implemented for a variety of reasons regarding our online life and communications, it sets certain protections for big tech social media platforms when it comes to determining what is allowed on the platforms themselves, all the while the communications are from citizen users and media outlets.
 The CDA is being reviewed by Congress and it may be amended to address a sundry of developing concerns.
 The Section states:

 (c)Protection for “Good Samaritan” blocking and screening of offensive material

 No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider.

 (2)Civil liability No provider or user of an interactive computer service shall be held liable on account of—

 (A) any action voluntarily taken in good faith to restrict access to or availability of material that the provider or user considers to be obscene, lewd, lascivious, filthy, excessively violent, harassing, or otherwise objectionable, whether or not such material is constitutionally protected; or